 All modern night vision is passive, we just refined the technology and adapted it to a variety of uses.

 We’ll go over those different uses and how night vision technology is being applied across the board.
-We’ll talk about its generations and how it affects the final product (you might also be interested in how NV devices work).
+We’ll talk about its generations and how it affects the final product (you might also be interested in how night vision works).

 We’ll also give a complete rundown of some of the popular companies that produce night vision gear.